franklinegit/alx-higher_level_programming/0x0B-python-input_output/README.md

 GitHub repository: alx-higher_level_programming
 Directory: 0x0B-python-input_output
 File: 2-append_write.py

 3. To JSON string
 mandatory
+Score: 100.0% (Checks completed: 100.0%)
 Write a function that returns the JSON representation of an object (string):

 Prototype: def to_json_string(my_obj):
-You dont need to manage exceptions if the object cant be serialized. guillaume@ubuntu:~/0x0B$ cat 3-main.py
+You don’t need to manage exceptions if the object can’t be serialized. guillaume@ubuntu:~/0x0B$ cat 3-main.py
 #!/usr/bin/python3
 to_json_string = __import__('3-to_json_string').to_json_string